Your Case Deserves Immediate Attention - Call Hubbs Law Today

 - The defendant, in committing the battery, knew or should have known that the victim was pregnant

-Unfortunately, bodily harm is not defined by Florida law, nor is great bodily harm, so a prosecutor has wide discretion in deciding whether to pursue a conviction of aggravated battery on a pregnant female.
+Unfortunately, Florida law does not define bodily harm as great bodily harm, so a prosecutor has wide discretion in deciding whether to pursue a conviction of aggravated battery on a pregnant female.
 Previous cases have attempted to delineate these terms, but there is still no accepted consensus on the meaning of bodily harm in Florida.
-This also gives the courts wide discretion in determining whether bodily harm or great bodily harm occurred.
+This also gives the courts wide discretion in determining whether bodily or great harm occurred.

-Penalties for Aggravated Battery on a Pregnant Female
+What are the Penalties for Aggravated Battery on a Pregnant Female in Florida?

-If convicted under § 784.045 of the Florida Statutes, the penalties for aggravated battery on a pregnant female are much harsher than the penalties for most other aggravated battery charges, except for aggravated battery with a deadly weapon.
+If convicted under § 784.045 of the Florida Statutes, the penalties for aggravated battery on a pregnant female are much harsher than those for most other aggravated battery charges, except for aggravated battery with a deadly weapon.

 - A prison term of up to 15 years; and/or